soham009/game_of_thrones_project/q08_preprocessing/README.md

 ## Write a function `q08_preprocessing` that :
-- Will the dataset and apply the previous function to the culture column and factorize (using pandas factorize function) the title,culture,mother,father,house,heir and spouse columns.
+- Will take the dataset and apply the previous function to the culture column and factorize (using pandas factorize function) the title,culture,mother,father,house,heir and spouse columns.
 - Drop the following columns as we dont need that "name", "alive", "pred", "plod", "isAlive", "dateOfBirth".
 - And replace the "." and "_" with empty spaces to columns and fill NA in dataframe with -1 values.